 I remember talking to my friend Andreas Viestad in the car on our way home from Fäviken.
 The topic was food and art.
 I said I considered food a form of art.
 You can see it, feel it, smell it, taste it and have truly amazing experiences in food settings.
 Andreas sort of disagreed, saying he thought that was degrading food in a way.
 Of course, he was right.
 Food is more than art, because you also need it to survive and it deserves a category of its own in human culture.
 Still, I have no better ways to express this than to call food an art-like experience, and there is no better proof than Geranium!

 On this particular evening, we had the Universe Menu and more specifically the summer universe.
 The menu will change during the autumn and adapt to the new ingredients of the winter season.
 The meal kicked off with nine small appetizers, continued with nine main courses, four desserts and ended with a selection of four sweets to go with the coffee.
 I believe around ten servings in total were considered signature dishes.
 As a guest, you are stunned by the beauty of each serving, and completely mind blown by the continued high level of quality in each and every one of the 26 plates put in front of you.

 Some restaurants focus on the big flavors and not so much on the plating of the dishes.
-Others will present the most wonderful looking culinary art, but the taste is more interesting than amazing.
-Very few master a true combination of both, but Geranium is definitely in the latter category.
-This is molecular gastronomy done right, where you don’t necessarily focus on the fact that it is.
+Others will present the most wonderful looking culinary art, but the taste plays second-guitar.
+Very few will master a combination of both, but Geranium does.
+This is molecular gastronomy done right, where you don’t necessarily focus on the fact that it is a show.

 Which fine dining places in Copenhagen have you visited?
 Which are your favorites?
 Drop a word below.